guokai8/eoffice/README.md

 [![](https://cranlogs.r-pkg.org/badges/eoffice)](https://cran.r-project.org/package=eoffice)
 ## Description
 _eoffice_ provide wrap functions to export and import graphics and data.frames in R to MicroSoft office (docx, pptx format) And _eoffice_ also provide write out figures with lots of different formats, such as pdf, eps, emf, tiff, svg, wmf, png and jpeg. _eoffice_ also support write out or display ggplot2 type figure with plotly.
 Since people may work on the platform without GUI support, _eoffice_ also provide function to easily write out figures to all above formats, pptx and docx._eoffice_ is avaiable on CRAN now. _eoffice_ provides function to extract colors from figures with different formats or pdf files.
 For linux platform please install imageMagick to use the _infigure_ function.

 on Debian/Ubuntu this is called libmagick++-dev:
 sudo apt-get install libmagick++-dev
 On Fedora or CentOS/RHEL we need ImageMagick-c++-devel:
 sudo yum install ImageMagick-c++-devel
+If you can't install the ImageMagick you can go with _eoffice_ 0.1.6 version
 ## Installation
 ```
 library(devtools)